prashantkareliya/mediziiApp/lib/services/README.md

 ### Simulate No Internet
 1. Turn off WiFi and mobile data
 2. The app will automatically show `NoInternetScreen`
 3. Turn internet back on
 4. The app will automatically return to normal

+### Test API Network Errors
+1. Keep internet on but make API calls to an unreachable server
+2. The app will show `NoInternetScreen` when API calls fail
+3. Turn internet back on
+4. The app will automatically return to normal